RaulMunizJr/React/README.md

 Useful References: https://reactjs.org/docs/getting-started.html

+---------------Notes---------------:
+- Routing
+> In order to have user navigate between pages in terminal type:
+> npm install --save react-router-dom

 ---------------Props---------------:
 ```
 "Props is short for properties and they are used to pass data between React components.